 OUR PROGRAM

-The NAP Global Network worked with the Environmental Protection Agency and the Ministry of Environment, Science, Technology and Innovation (MESTI) in Ghana from 2018 to 2020 to support the planning and implementation of the country’s NAP processes.
-In 2021, we launched a new support program to assist Ghana in developing a monitoring, evaluation, and learning (MEL) system to track the progress of its NAP process.
+The NAP Global Network has been working with the Environmental Protection Agency and the Ministry of Environment, Science, Technology and Innovation (MESTI) in Ghana since 2018 to support the NAP process.

 • District-level vulnerability assessments: The Government of Ghana kicked off a series of district-specific climate change vulnerability assessments across the country to better understand the impacts of the changing climate at the local level.